8bitkick/8bitkick.github.io/stegatron/README.md

 ## Live demo

 The image below has the Elite source code embedded into it!
-You can open the 606K file hidden zip in the image [here](https://8bitkick.github.io/stegatron/)
+You can open the hidden 606KB zip file (1.3M uncompressed) in the image [here](https://8bitkick.github.io/stegatron/)

 ![elite](https://raw.githubusercontent.com/8bitkick/8bitkick.github.io/master/stegatron/EhGs5RWVkAANqlB.png)